How do I optimize my LinkedIn profile?

-Don’t forget to translate your LinkedIn profile if your business is international.
+Don’t forget to translate your LinkedIn profile if you want to grow your business internationally.

 Think of 3 people that you only know on LinkedIn.
 What comes to mind?

-For 80% of you, that would be the profile picture.
-That’s what everyone sees, all the time, on the network.
-Messages, posts, comments and… your profile.
+For 80% of you, that would be the LinkedIn profile picture.
+That’s what everyone sees, all the time, on the social networks, because it’s the first impression you get from the person.
+Messages, posts, comments… in your profile.

 Don’t overlook this point: a professional picture is a must if LinkedIn is an important channel for you.
-For exemple, it’s important when a recruiter is finding the best person in the job-seekers list.
+For example, it’s important when a recruiter is finding the best person in the job-seeker‘s list.